adriensieg/PKCE-enhanced-Authorization-Code-Flow/README.md

 | **state**                               | Prevents *cross-site request forgery (CSRF)* and correlates requests/responses.
 Ensures the callback belongs to a request *you started*. | Think of it like a **claim check at a coatroom**.
 You hand over your coat (auth request) and get a ticket (`state`).
 When you come back, only the person with the matching ticket gets the coat.                                                                        | Attacker could trick your app into accepting a login that it didn’t start, hijacking the session.                 |
 | **nonce**                               | Protects *ID tokens* from replay or substitution.
 Ensures the ID token really belongs to this login attempt.
 (OpenID Connect-specific)   | Think of it like a **scratch-off code on a concert ticket**.
 The venue checks that the hidden code matches what they issued to you.
 Without it, someone could give you an old but valid ticket from a different event.                                                  | Replay attack: attacker could send you a stolen but valid `id_token` and your app would think it’s a fresh login. |

+#### Why not just one?

+Each exists because it protects against different attackers at different steps:
+- **`state`** → **protects the browser <-> app redirect (CSRF).**
+  - Your ticket purchase comes with a receipt number.
+When you show up, they check that your ticket matches the receipt you got.
+Prevents someone from handing you the wrong ticket.
+- **`code_challenge`** → **protects the code <-> token exchange (PKCE).**
+  - Your ticket also requires a personal PIN you set when buying.
+Even if someone steals the ticket on the way, they can’t use it without your PIN.
+- **`nonce`** → **protects the ID token itself (identity replay).**
+  - On the ticket itself is a one-time hologram code that proves it’s fresh for this concert only, not reused from last week’s show.

 ## Deep dive